-My first Saturday job was helping my dad on his bread round business, getting up very early to deliver bread to the villages in and around Buckingham.
+My first Saturday job was helping my dad with his bread round business, getting up very early to deliver bread to the villages in and around Buckingham.

 From the age of 13, I worked in a shoe shop business, hairdressers, and a camping store.
 There were summer jobs, in the wages department of Scot Meats in Bletchley and serving at the Woburn Game Fair.